My children are now teenagers, and we still occasionally have this. Here are several ways to solve:

 Bring supplies and BOOKS – Stock the car with things to keep them busy.
 This might be magazines, notebooks and pens, magnet games or car bingo.
 Once children are reading, car rides provide an opportunity for them to really get into their stories.
 I remember reading whole novels on our trips to and from the grandparents house each year.

 Give them something to listen to – Their music is a great place to start.
 Books on tape can be a helpful way to engage them.
 You might find these using the Audible app or at your public library.
 Listening with individual earphones might cut down on the bickering.
-Giving them just noise reduction earphones or earplugs while they color, play with their magnets or read and it might also reduce the bickering.
+Give them noise reduction earphones or earplugs while they color, play with their magnets or read, and it might also reduce the bickering.

-Sing alongs – Car rides are a perfect time for sing alongs.
-This might be to your children’s favorite CDs or teach them songs you know.
+Sing-alongs – Car rides are a perfect time for sing-alongs.
+This might be to your children’s favorite CDs, or you could teach them songs that you know.
 I lean towards campfire songs and patriotic songs.
-Sadly, your children might not learn them otherwise.

 Conversation starters – There are several companies that make question boxes.
 This includes Melissa and Doug, Table Talk and American Girl’s box of questions.
 These are a great way to start conversations that encourage everyone to participate.

 Give them elbow room – It may be helpful to seat them farther apart.
 If you have a third row, consider moving one of them back there.
 Once the oldest is 13 years old, they might move to the front seat.

 Put up dividers – When all else fails, divide and conquer.
 For about six months, when I was in elementary school, my dad set a huge cooler in between us in the back seat.
 I couldn’t even see my brother, let alone bicker with him.
 Cardboard might be easier.